polyteknikkojenorkesteri/podger-depreciations/README.md

 Use a debit entry for original cost entries and key deposit returns.
 In addition to the common fields, `assetId` and `debit` are required.

 Asset id identifies entries related to each asset.
-The format of the id is not constrained, but for a natural ordering the recommended format is `yyyy/nnn`, which refers to a fiscal year and a zero-padded entry number of the original cost entry of the asset (all further entries for the same asset should use that same id).
-Additionally, letters can be used to split an original entry if it includes multiple assets: `2018/001a`, `2018/001b`, `2018/001c` etc.
+The format of the id is not constrained, but it is recommended to use a document id of the original cost entry.
+Additionally, letters can be used to split the entry if it includes multiple assets: `2018/001a`, `2018/001b`, `2018/001c` etc.

 ```
 {
   "date": "2018-04-08",
+  "documentId": "2018/001",
   "assetId": "2018/001",
   "description": "Gran cassa",
   "debit": {